VRCDN/vrcdn-network-diagnostics/README.md

+> [!IMPORTANT]
+> This app is not updated and is broken on newer windows versions, due to other more pressing work this is NOT updated.
+Please use [SticksDev's tool.](https://github.com/SticksDev/VRCDN_NetworkTest)

 # VRCDN Basic Diagnostic Tool
 This is a basic diagnostic tool for VRCDN.
 It runs some basic network tests on a user's system and returns a PASS or FAIL.